Title: War Horse

 Joey was…well, he was a horse.
 It’s hard to discuss a horse main character.
 He had little emotion, and no thinking besides what was required to tell the story.

-I have never read Black Beauty, and I don’t ever plan to.
-But from what I know of the plot, it sounds an awful lot like War Horse – a horse’s perspective on a series of owners, but in this case in the midst of World War I. The main plot was Joey trying to survive the war – I was going to say to find Albert again, but he was such a laid-back horse, he didn’t even try to do anything.
+The main concept of the book is a horse’s perspective on a series of owners in the midst of World War I. Joey was trying to survive the war – I was going to say to find Albert again, but he was such a laid-back horse, he didn’t even try to do anything.
 He just obeyed and did what was asked of him.

 The movie was almost exactly like the book.
 Only, in my opinion, it was better – it was shorter, and the battle scenes lent themselves well to the screen.
 I think watching the movie first decreased my enjoyment of the book, since they were so close, I already knew the plot.